What Is Thai Stick Weed?

 - Parchment paper

-- Coat the bamboo stick in hash oil.
-This helps the buds stick firmly.
+- Start by coating your bamboo stick in hash oil — this helps the buds stick properly.

-- Skewer the buds along the stick, packing them tightly but evenly.
+- Skewer the buds one by one, packing them tightly along the stick.

-- Wrap in parchment paper and freeze for 24–48 hours.
-This sets the structure.
+- Wrap everything in parchment paper and freeze it for 24 to 48 hours.
+This helps it hold its form.

-- After freezing, remove the cord carefully to keep the shape intact.
+- Once frozen, carefully remove the cord so the shape stays intact.

-- Prepare your fan leaves (clean and semi-dry), then coat the buds with hash oil.
+- Prepare your fan leaves (clean and semi-dry), and coat the buds again with hash oil.

-- Wrap the stick in leaves, ideally in three layers, for a slow, even burn.
+- Wrap the stick with the leaves — ideally three full layers — for a slow, even burn.

-- Re-wrap in parchment and gently heat on a warm surface (pan or hot plate) to seal.
+- Seal the roll by wrapping it again in parchment and gently heating it on a warm surface like a skillet or hot plate.

 How to Smoke Thai Stick Weed